emc-mongoose/mongoose-base/doc/deployment/README.md

 ...
 ```

-`Pod` plays the role of the entry node.
+Separate `Pod` plays the role of the entry node.

 ```
 apiVersion: v1